himbriminn/cmbeam/content/home/welcome.md

 <br>

-The **CMBeam Research Group** focuses on optics design, characterization, and technology development for telescopes operating at millimetre wavelengths
+The **CMBeam Research Group** at the University of Iceland focuses on optics design, characterization, and technology development for telescopes operating at millimetre wavelengths.
+Our primary goal is to advance our understanding of optical systems designed for applications in cosmology.
+Of particular interest is the study of the cosmic microwave background — the oldest light in the universe.